 The department challenges officers to never stop learning and to always hold the highest standards.
 The campus community and the police department should be a model to other communities and how their relationships should work.
 Having mutual respect and trust between the police department and its constituents/citizens is paramount to effective community policing.

 After I graduated from UNT with a Rehabilitation Studies degree, I started working for the parking office, which at the time, was part of the police department.
 I was looking to take advantage of the UNT tuition assistance to get my masters and I heard about the dispatcher job and it seemed like an exciting opportunity.
 I fell in love with the job and that's history.

-I have worked at the UNT Police Department for 5 and a half years.
+I have worked at the UNT Police Department since 2013.
 In 2013, I was selected by my peers as the department Employee of the Year.
 Also, I have won the Star Performer award several times.
 I am an Advanced Telecommunicator for which I have attended various classes through the Texas Commission on Law Enforcement (TCOLE) to obtain.
 I answer 911 calls as well as regular non-emergency lines helping students, staff and faculty.
 I document activity for the officers and I check on them during routine stops making sure they are not out with anyone who is wanted or dangerous.